 - While you CAN freeze zucchini, they will lose much of their texture during the process.
 The best applications for frozen zucchini are things like stir-fries and soups, where you’d be cooking to soften them anyway.

-Helpful Tutorials and Extras:
+Helpful Tutorials and Recipes:

 - How to Grow Zucchini.
 Depending on where you live, the season’s nearly passed, but just in case you want to get started!